rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 type: article
 created_date: '2012-03-27'
 created_by: Rackspace Support
-last_modified_date: '2018-10-15'
+last_modified_date: '2018-10-17'
 last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-If your Linux system has become non-bootable or is suffering from critical system errors, you can use rescue mode to recover your system data.
-These problems might be be caused by file system corruption, boot file corruption, or other configuration errors.
-If your system encounters a problem during the boot process, you typically boot in to a maintenance mode environment called single user mode that enables you to log in with your root password and check for any errors.
+If your Linux&reg; system has become non-bootable or is suffering from critical system errors, you can use rescue mode to recover your system data.
+These problems might be caused by file system corruption, boot file corruption, or other configuration errors.
+If your system encounters a problem during the boot process, you typically boot into a maintenance mode environment called single user mode that enables you to log in with your root password and check for any errors.

 However, single user mode has the following drawbacks:

--   Your system is read-only and you cannot make corrective changes.
+-   Your system is read-only, and you cannot make corrective changes.
 -   Most services (such as networking) are disabled.
 This situation prevents you from copying your data to another server.
--   You have to access your server by using the Console, which is slower than using a traditional Secure Shell (SSH) login.
+-   You have to access your server by using the console, which is slower than using a traditional Secure Shell (SSH) login.

 You can avoid working with single user mode by bringing your server up